Isle Dev Boards

 Power USB-C 12V 3A PSU Micro-USB

 Isle hardware is designed in straightforward Verilog.
 I develop for Xilinx XC7 with Vivado and Lattice ECP5 with Yosys+nextpnr.
 For testing, I use cocotb with Icarus Verilog.
 All these tools are either open source or free to download.
-I include makefiles and build instructions for each board and simulator, so it should be straightforward to get started.
 I recommend being comfortable programming your dev board and at least a little familiar with Verilog before working on this project.

 Isle's initial keyboard support is via UART.
-If your dev board includes a UART, you can use that.
-Otherwise you can use the Digilent UART Pmod (FT232R) or design your own if you enjoy building PCBs.
+For boards such as the Lakritz, which lack a UART, you can use the Digilent UART Pmod (FT232R) or design your own if you enjoy building PCBs.

 Porting